baby636/nito.cash/README.md

 However, in today's market, I just don't see this model widely used anymore. (with a few exceptions, the wallets that do employ this model are NOT wallets that I would recommend to anyone, eg. Coinbase -- you know exactly why, so don't ask)

-The purpose of Nito Cash is to be an EPHEMERAL wallet, and NOT your daily driver.
+The purpose of Nito.cash is to be an EPHEMERAL wallet, and NOT your daily driver.
 Its primary purpose is for on-boarding first-time users AND educating them on "How to do crypto correctly!".
 That's it!

-The goal is to make Nito Cash not only a frictionless experience, but an enjoyable one.
+The goal is to make Nito.cash not only a frictionless experience, but an enjoyable one.

 ## Training wheels (centralization)